Stiffstream/so5extra/README.md

 * so_5::extra::mboxes::round_robin.
 An implementation of *round-robin* mbox which performs delivery of messages by round-robin scheme;
 * so_5::extra::mboxes::collecting_mbox.
 An implementation of mbox which collects messages of type T and sends bunches of collected messages to the target mbox;
 * so_5::extra::mboxes::retained_msg.
 An implementation of mbox which holds the last sent message and automatically resend it to every new subscriber for this message type;
+* so_5::extra::mboxes::proxy.
+A proxy-mbox which delegates all calls to the underlying actual mbox.
+Such proxy simplifies development of custom mboxes.
 * so_5::extra::shutdowner.
 A tool to simplify prevention of SObjectizer shutdown in cases where some agents require more time for graceful shutdown (like storing caches to disk and stuff like that);
 * so_5::extra::disp::asio_thread_pool.
 A dispatcher which runs Asio's io_service::run() on a thread pool and schedules execution of event-handler via asio::post() facility.